 RHDV2 vaccine from MedGene labs has been granted emergency use authorization by the FDA and the Wisconsin State Veterinarian after 2 cases were confirmed in a suburb of Minneapolis.
 Vaccine studies showed the vaccine to be efficacious.
 The only side effects noted in their study was mild swelling at the injection site which subsided in under 48 hours.
 Other signs the manufacturer recommends monitoring for include slight fever and mild lethargy of one to two days duration.
 This vaccine requires two doses, twenty-one days apart to be fully protective.
 It has been shown to be safe in rabbits as young as 4 weeks of age.
 This vaccine has been shown to be protective 2 weeks after the second vaccine.
 The state veterinarian also recommends but does not require, identifying tattoos or microchipping to positively identify vaccinated individuals.

-Brook-Falls is excited to now be able to provide this vaccine for our clients.
+Brook-Falls is able to provide this vaccine for our clients.
 If we have seen your rabbit for an examination within the past 4 months, you may make an appointment with a technician for the vaccine.
 Since this is a new vaccine, you will stay with your rabbit in the hospital for 20 minutes after the vaccine to monitor for any immediate allergic reactions.
 You must be available to come back in 3 weeks for the second vaccine.
 Both vaccine administration appointments will be made during your initial call to schedule.
 If your rabbit has not had an examination by one of our veterinarians in the past 4 months, your rabbit will need an appointment with the doctor for an exam and then can receive the first vaccine.
 The booster vaccines can be given by a technician.
-The cost of the vaccine is $35 per injection.
-Microchipping is $65.
-An examination if needed is $75.50.
-It is not known at this time if annual booster vaccines will be necessary.
+An annual booster vaccine will be necessary.

 Since this is such a lethal virus for rabbits, we recommend all rabbits be vaccinated for RHDV2.
 Please contact us to set up an appointment now.
 This vaccine will also be required for your rabbit to lodge with us in our pet resort.
 Here is more information from the Wisconsin State Veterinarian on RHDV2.